julianbalog/devshell.io/blog/kubernetes-secrets-in-microk8s/README.md

 }'
 ```

-As we can see, the output is not encrypted:
+As we can notice, the output is not encrypted:

 ```
 k8s